Insights from Citi, Grant Thornton, Under Armour and TE Connectivity

 “More and more we’re utilizing the really unique things about our brand to draw in our business partners and clients,” says Kelley Walton, senior director-global events and athlete tours at Under Armour.
 “Any brand can plan an amazing weekend at a top resort for their top clients, but only Under Armour can offer our business partners and clients the chance to meet Stephan Curry and sit courtside at his event… So, I think we’re really trying to leverage those assets that we have even more than in the past to create these experiences that money can’t buy for our clients.”

 The same goes for Grant Thornton, an accounting firm that serves as the official accounting services provider for the Tony Awards.
-Although it had strictly relied on sports sponsorship-based hospitality experiences in the past, the brand recognized a gap in entertainment-based hospitality events and in the past two years has leveraged its relationship with the esteemed awards program to offer clients an exclusive Tonys experience.
+Although it had strictly relied on sports sponsorship-based hospitality experiences in the past, the brand recognized a gap in entertainment-based hospitality events and over the past few years has leveraged its relationship with the esteemed awards program to offer clients an exclusive Tonys experience.

-For this year’s Tony Awards, Grant Thornton invited a top client and his wife to participate in its VIP experience as a couple, which included a two-night stay at the Plaza Hotel, a salon and shopping experience at Bergdorf Goodman, a pre-cocktail reception and an official red carpet photo op at the awards show.
+For a 2017 Tony Awards program, Grant Thornton invited a top client and his wife to participate in its VIP experience as a couple, which included a two-night stay at the Plaza Hotel, a salon and shopping experience at Bergdorf Goodman, a pre-cocktail reception and an official red carpet photo op at the awards show.
 The experience also included entry to the official Tonys after party gala and a takeaway photo of the couple’s red carpet moment, which the brand mailed home.

 “I think the different properties within the [hospitality] category are approaching things differently,” says Carol Tarver, director-sports marketing at Grant Thornton.
 “They’re trying to enhance their assets.
 It’s not just a basketball game—it’s a family thing, it’s the circus, it’s a concert… Just the sheer volume of facilities that are expanding their rental suites—maybe there’s a message there that companies are not necessarily signing up for five-year leases of the suite.
 They’re doing things to make their assets more appealing to the marketplace, and at the same time, a lot of them are hedging their bets trying to see if they can broaden the base of who they’re trying to market [to].”